 - *Median salaries & job growth nationwide as of 2015.
 BLS.gov

-- Students will demonstrate the ability to use an automotive scan tool and a multi-meter to retrieve information and diagnose a modern automobile.
+- Use an automotive scan tool and a multi-meter to retrieve information and diagnose a modern automobile.

-- Students will work in teams to complete the disassembly and reassembly of an automatic transmission.
+- Work in teams to complete disassembly & reassembly of an automatic transmission.

-- Students will demonstrate the use of precision measurement tools such an outside micrometer and a torque wrench.
+- Use precision measurement tools such as an outside micrometer & a torque wrench.

-- Students will complete a four wheel brake job on a modern automobile.
+- Complete a four-wheel brake job on a modern auto.